TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-groupbytimezone.md

           ![Group By TimeZone](images/radscheduleview_timezonegrouping1.png)

->

-Grouping by TimeZone is not supported for MonthViewDefinition.
+><para xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Grouping by TimeZone is not supported for MonthViewDefinition. </para>

 #
         TimeZonesSource property

 The displayed groups can be configured by the __TimeZonesSource __property of the control.
 This property can be bound to any collection of __TimeZoneInfo objects__.
-If this property is not set, all system time zones will be displayed. the Time Zones that will be displayed are TimeZoneInfo.Local and TimeZoneInfo.Utc.When the view is grouped by a TimeZone, the EditApointmentDialog will display the Start and End time converted to the corresponding TimeZone:
+If this property is not set, all system time zones will be displayed. the Time Zones that will be displayed are TimeZoneInfo.Local and TimeZoneInfo.Utc.

+When the view is grouped by a TimeZone, the EditApointmentDialog will display the Start and End time converted to the corresponding TimeZone:

       ![Group By TimeZone](images/radscheduleview_timezonegrouping2.png)